The Texas A&M College of Veterinary Medicine &

 and alumni.
 If you have a story of potential interest, please

-To ensure the accuracy of information, the CVM public relations
+To ensure the accuracy of information, the CVM media and public

-team—to include the executive director of communications, media and
+relations team—to include the executive director of communications,

-public relations, the communications manager and the communications
+media and public relations and the communications specialist—is

-department/unit before a story goes to the media or is otherwise
+before a story goes to the media or is otherwise released to the

-released to the public.
-The approval process will be conducted in a
+public.
+The approval process will be conducted in a timely manner,

-timely manner, so if the department head/administrator is
+so if the department head/administrator is unavailable for approval

-unavailable for approval of the story/article/release, a designated
+of the story/article/release, a designated person from each

-person from each department will be contacted for approval.
+department will be contacted for approval.
+Furthermore, all media

 by all employees remains subject to Texas A&M